JanotLeLapin/Petals/README.md

 ### Declaring a Petals plugin

 To allow the Petals plugin to recognize your plugin, your main class should implement the `Petal` interface.
-Here's an example main class for a Petals plugin:
+Here's an example:

 ```java
 import org.bukkit.plugin.java.JavaPlugin;